 - Does LAM have a song called "Gothic", "Love Song", "Goth Club", "Wrathchild America", etc?

 A general request about illegal filesharing: Please tell people who illegally fileshare LAM's music that they are hurting the bands by stealing their music.
-PLEASE do not put LAM music or videos onto file sharing services, on YouTube, etc. If people want to sample LAM music please direct them to the LAM website, the LAM YouTube page, etc. See the Links page of the LAM website for a complete list of official LAM websites and online profiles with samples of LAM's music.
+PLEASE do not put LAM music or videos onto file sharing services, on YouTube, etc. If people want to sample LAM music please direct them to the LAM website, the LAM YouTube page, LAM on Spotify or any other streaming service, etc. See the Links page of the LAM website for a complete list of official LAM websites and online profiles with samples of LAM's music.
 If you must put an LAM song online, please only place a partial song online, not the entire song.
 This way, people get a taste but will have to support the band and buy the CD to hear the full version.

 - Did LAM's name come from the 1927 Lon Cheney movie?